By Eric Vandenbroeck 11 Dec. 2012

 1942 that Germany would loose the War, in August 1942

-Himmler proceeded to Zhitomir where he explained the head of the "Sicherheitsdienst" Schellenberg, how to unseat Hitler
+Himmler proceeded to Zhitomir where he explained the head of the

-Soviet Union.
 See Picture on the left for his arrival at Zithomir.

 The second picture shows Schellenberg (far right), a witness at the Nuremberg

-war crimes trials, sits with former subordinates in the Sicherheitsdienst-foreign
+war crimes trials, sits with former subordinates in the

-intelligence-including Wilhelm Hoettl (on his right),
+Sicherheitsdienst-foreign intelligence-including Wilhelm Hoettl

-who handled Balkan intelligence for Schellenberg.
+(on his right), who handled Balkan intelligence for Schellenberg.

 Led by